 \subsection{Related Works}

-\textbf{Memory-efficient variations of Adam.} A recent line of works aims to improve memory efficiency of Adam, compressing the historical states stored, namely the first- and second-order statistics by the use of gradient projections.
-GaLore~\citep{zhao2024galore}, being one of the pioneering works, stores the states in a low-rank subspaces that captures most gradient information.
+\textbf{Memory-efficient variations of Adam.} A recent line of works aims to improve the memory efficiency of Adam by compressing the historical states stored, namely the first- and second-order statistics.
+Early works include Adafactor~\citep{shazeer2018adafactor}, which estimates the optimizer states using per-row and per-column moving averages, SM3 \citep{anil2019memory}, a memory efficient AdaGrad via grouping second-order momentum, and CAME~\citep{luo2023came}, which improves upon Adafactor via matrix factorization.
+A number of recent works use gradient projections to compress the optimizer states.
+GaLore~\citep{zhao2024galore}, being one of the pioneering works, stores the states in low-rank subspaces that captures most gradient information.
 Fira \citep{chen2024fira} achieves superior performance than GaLore by re-introducing full-rank information to the low-rank gradients.
-APOLLO~\citep{zhu2024apollo} constructs the update based on gradient scaling factors that are estimated from the ratio between the low-dimensional gradient and the low-dimensional Adam update; APOLLO-Mini is a memory efficient version of APOLLO by estimating in a rank-1 subspace.
+APOLLO~\citep{zhu2025apollo} constructs the update based on gradient scaling factors that are estimated from the ratio between the low-dimensional gradient and the low-dimensional Adam update; APOLLO-Mini is a memory efficient version of APOLLO by estimating in a rank-1 subspace.
 GRASS~\citep{muhamed2024grass} improves GaLore by designing sparse projection matrices guided by the norm of the rows of the gradients.
 SlimAdam~\citep{kalra2025can} compresses second-order moments based on signal-to-noise analysis.
-Some other methods group parameters into blocks and apply block-wise updates~\citep{luo2024badam,ramesh2024blockllm,pan2024lisa}, block-wise scaling~\citep{zhang2024adammini}, channel-wise scaling~\citep{zhu2025apollo}, to further reduce the memory costs.
+Some other methods group parameters into blocks and apply block-wise updates~\citep{luo2024badam,ramesh2024blockllm,pan2024lisa} or block-wise scaling~\citep{zhang2024adammini} to further reduce the memory costs.